Everything Apple announced at its 2019 iPhone event

 There are some notable changes, of course, perhaps most notably the new dual-lens rear camera setup.

-With a $699 pricetag, around $50 less expensive than the corresponding device last year, it seems that Apple is also adopting a more competitive pricing structure to combat falling iPhone revenues.
+With a $699 price tag (about $50 less than the corresponding device last year), it seems Apple is also adopting a more competitive pricing structure to combat falling iPhone revenues.

 iPhone 11 Pro / iPhone 11 Pro Max

 As is now standard at Apple events, the Cupertino company unveiled not one but three new iPhones yesterday.
-This also represents the first time that Apple is splitting its smartphone lineup into two categories (one being ‘Pro’), not too dissimilar to its Mac and iPad lineup.
+This is also the first time Apple has split its smartphones into two categories (with the addition of the Pro series), not unlike the way its Mac and iPad lineups are arranged.

 The iPhone 11 Pro sports a 5.7-inch display, while the iPhone 11 Pro Max comes with a 6.5-inch screen.
-There are a number of key differences between these devices and their predecessors (and the iPhone 11), but the most obvious one is that they both now have a triple-lens setup which will help particularly with low-light photography.
+A number of key differences separate these devices from their predecessors (and the iPhone 11), but the most obvious is that they both now have a triple-lens setup that will prove particularly useful with low-light photography.

 In terms of price, the iPhone 11 Pro / iPhone 11 Pro Max start at $999 and $1,099 respectively.

-Read more: Apple launches iPhone 11 Pro and iPhone 11 Pro Max & iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max: What Apple changed
+Read more: Apple launches iPhone 11 Pro and iPhone 11 Pro Max and iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max: What Apple changed.

 A13 Bionic chip

-Underpinning its new iPhone 11 lineup, Apple also unveiled its next-gen A13 Bionic processor, which should make the new models run faster than the old ones — this is good news in particularly for gamers in terms of graphics capabilities.
-Kaiann Drance, Apple senior director of iPhone marketing, said that the the A13 “is the fastest CPU ever in a smartphone.”
+Underpinning its new iPhone 11 lineup, Apple also unveiled its next-gen A13 Bionic processor, which should make the new models run faster — this is particularly good news for gamers, in terms of graphics capabilities.
+Kaiann Drance, Apple’s senior director of iPhone marketing, said the the A13 “is the fastest CPU ever in a smartphone.”

 Out with the old